Hone logo

 Constraints

-• The input string will consist of lowercase English alphabet characters.
+• The input string will contain only lowercase English letters (a-z).

-• The maximum length of the input string is 1000 characters.
+• The length of the input string will be between 0 and 1000 characters (inclusive).

 Notes